-Christa McAuliffe’s lost lessons finally taught in space
+Christa McAuliffe’s lost lessons to be taught in space

 Cape Canaveral, Fla. – Christa McAuliffe’s lost lessons are finally getting taught in space.